valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/migration.md

     Support for `Protractor` (an end-to-end testing framework) in the Angular CLI will be discontinued.
 Either remove `Protractor` from your implementation, or migrate to Cypress [by following this guide](https://blog.ninja-squad.com/2021/05/05/migrating-from-protractor-to-cypress/).
     The latter is recommended.

+* **REST API versioning**

+  Scope: Front-end and back-end

+  Versioning has been introduced for every REST endpoint exposed by Valtimo.
+If your implementation manually makes calls to currently existing Valtimo endpoints, these will have to be changed, e.g. `/api/document` becomes `/api/v1/document`.